 In the volumetric calcium data, multimodal neurons will be identified by comparing response magnitudes between unisensory (song or pheromone alone) to multisensory stimulation.
-We will also compare response dynamics, by fitting linear-nonlinear models to the calcium imaging data 32,40 (Fig. 4).
+We will also compare response dynamics by fitting linear-nonlinear models to the calcium imaging data 32,40 (Fig. 4).
 For instance, if pheromones increase neural integration times for song response, then the filters for acoustic inputs are expected to become wider in the presence of pheromones 13.
-For the thus identified multimodal neurons, we will more finely probe how pheromones affect the neural coding of behaviorally-relevant features of the song, by presenting a wide range of artificial song patterns with varying features (Deutsch 2019) in combination with pheromone of different concentrations.
-Finally, we will identify the cell types of multi-modal neurons for more detailed characterization in aims 2 and 3, for instance, to determine the behavioral relevance of these neurons through activation or inhibition during behavior or to identify the circuit computations by which they combine song and pheromones.
-The auditory responses of dsx neurons were already mapped 25 (Fig. 3C).
-Since the number of dsx neurons is relatively small, we are able to assign neural responses to specific cell types, including pC1 which responds to courtship song and controls female receptivity 25,30,41, pC2, which is tuned to pulse song 25 and vpoDN (pMN2), which responds to pulse song 25 and controls vaginal plate opening in female flies 41.
-In the case of fru neurons, we have preliminary evidence for widespread auditory responses (Fig 3A), but a systematic mapping of auditory and pheromonal responses in fru neurons is missing.
-As the fru population is more dense compared to the dsx population, it will be hard to identify cell types using a fru driver (fru-Gal4 or fru-LexA).
-However, in collaboration with Dr. Mala Murthy, Dr. Barry Dickson and Dr. Kaiyu Wang and based on previous mappings of dsx/fru neurons using light microscopy 25–27, we identified candidates for all the dsx and fru cells in the two available EM datasets (Hemibrain 42, FlyWire 43; Fig 3C), which will guide the cell identification.
+For the thus-identified multimodal neurons, we will more finely probe how pheromones affect the neural coding of behaviorally-relevant features of the song by presenting a wide range of artificial song patterns with varying features (Deutsch 2019) in combination with pheromones of different concentrations.
+Finally, we will identify the cell types of multimodal neurons for more detailed characterization in Aims 2 and 3, for instance, to determine the behavioral relevance of these neurons through activation or inhibition during behavior or to identify the circuit computations by which they combine song and pheromones.
+The auditory responses of dsx neurons have already been mapped 25 (Fig. 3C).
+Since the number of dsx neurons is relatively small, we are able to assign neural responses to specific cell types, including pC1, which responds to courtship song and controls female receptivity 25,30,41, pC2, which is tuned to pulse song 25, and vpoDN (pMN2), which responds to pulse song 25 and controls vaginal plate opening in female flies 41.
+In the case of fru neurons, we have preliminary evidence for widespread auditory responses (Fig. 3A), but a systematic mapping of auditory and pheromonal responses in fru neurons is missing.
+As the fru population is more dense than the dsx population, it will be hard to identify cell types using a fru driver (fru-Gal4 or fru-LexA).
+However, in collaboration with Dr. Mala Murthy, Dr. Barry Dickson, and Dr. Kaiyu Wang, and based on previous mappings of dsx/fru neurons using light microscopy 25–27, we identified candidates for all the dsx and fru cells in the two available EM datasets (Hemibrain 42, FlyWire 43; Fig. 3C), which will guide the cell identification.
 Once we identify acousto-olfactory responses in a given region of interest (ROI), we will image responses to song and pheromones in sparser lines to confirm the identified the specific cell types.
-Dr. Deutsch is collaborating with Dr. Barry Dickson and Dr. Kaiyu Wang who built a library of driver lines for specific fru-subsets.
+Dr. Deutsch is collaborating with Dr. Barry Dickson and Dr. Kaiyu Wang who built a library of driver lines for specific fru subsets.

 The Deutsch lab will perform the imaging experiments, while the Clemens lab will develop tools to detect and characterize multimodal neurons in the volumetric imaging of sexually dimorphic cells and to combine functional and connectomics data.

-Overall, this aim will provide 1) the first systematic characterization of the effects of sex pheromones on specific female courtship behaviors and 2) the first brain-wide map of multimodal integration of social cues in sexually dimorphic neurons.
+Overall, this aim will provide: 1) the first systematic characterization of the effects of sex pheromones on specific female courtship behaviors; and 2) the first brain-wide map of multimodal integration of social cues in sexually dimorphic neurons.

 Aim 2: Determine computations and mechanisms linking multimodal integration and behavior

 We will link multimodal integration in the female brain and female mating behavior.
-First, we will determine how female courtship behaviors, in particular her responses to male song, are modulated by pheromones.
+First, we will determine how female courtship behaviors, in particular the females’ responses to male song, are modulated by pheromones.
 Females respond to courtship and singing with a variety of rejection 17,18,29,44 or acceptance behaviors 13,28,32,41.
 Pheromones can modify song responses through a range of mechanisms: they can modulate the response gain in auditory neurons, change integration times, or the excitability of the neurons that drive behavior.
 We will combine behavioral experiments with model-based analyses to disentangle these mechanisms.